 'It is my belief that music is great if, at some moment, the listener catches "a glimpse of eternity through the window of time" ... this, to my mind, is the only true justification for all art.
 All else is of secondary importance.' - Einojuhani Rautavaara

-Although generally described as a mystic (he believes that his music has a will of its own, existing already in another dimension, and that his task as mediator is merely to bring it to this world), his music has gone through various phases, including Nordic neo-Classical, serialist, neo-Romantic and even a synthesis of these styles.
+Although generally described as a mystic - he believed that his music had a will of its own, existing already in another dimension, and that his task as mediator was merely to bring it to this world - his music has gone through various phases, including Nordic neo-Classical, serialist, neo-Romantic and even a synthesis of these styles.

 A selection of M&V articles about Einojuhani Rautavaara

 Ensemble.
 Silvery Tones - Maria Nockin was at the opening concert of Phoenix Chorale's 2012-13 season

 Ensemble.
 Born to Excel - Recent concerts in London, heard by Bill Newman

 CD Spotlight.
 A class act - Finnish music for strings, reviewed by Greg Barns.
 'Finland's prodigious musical talent is once again on display ...'

 Record box.
 Firm conviction - Basil Ramsey listens to the music of Einojuhani Rautavaara